Matteo Orsini

-In 1326, the difficulties over the office of Emperor between the Habsburgs and the Wittelsbach Louis the Bavarian brought increased danger to the city of Rome.
+In 1326, the difficulties over the office of emperor between the Habsburgs and the Wittelsbach Louis the Bavarian brought increased danger to the city of Rome.
 The Pope was still hostile to Louis, having excommunicated him repeatedly, and yet Louis intended to be crowned King of the Lombards and Holy Roman Emperor, which involved a visit to Italy and especially Rome.
 The Romans, fearing that they would be the target of Louis' wrath, wanted the Pope back in Rome.
 The government authorized the vicars in Rome of King Robert the Wise of Naples, Pandulf Count of Anguillara and Annibaldo de Annibaldis, to write to the Pope, rehearsing the difficulties that Rome was suffering because of the absence of the Pope and Roman Curia, and demanding his immediate return.
 John XXII wrote to the Romans on 20 January 1327, expressing his loving concern, but also indicating obstacles to a visit.
 He also wrote to Giacomo Savelli in Rome, urging him to keep the Romans from offering obedience to Louis of Bavaria.
 The Romans replied with an embassy.
-While holding the post of Provincial of the Roman Province Fr.
-Matteo Orsini was appointed an Ambassador (Orator) of the embassy deputed by the Romans to invite John XXII to transfer his residence back to Rome from Avignon.
-In answer to Fr.
-Matteo Orsini's addresses, the Pope replied to the Romans again in a letter of 8 June 1327, emphasizing the danger that Louis the Bavarian represented, and the impossibility of travelling to Rome just at that time.
+While holding the post of provincial of the Roman Province, Orsini was appointed an Ambassador (Orator) of the embassy deputed by the Romans to invite John XXII to transfer his residence back to Rome from Avignon.
+In answer to Orsini's addresses, the Pope replied to the Romans again in a letter of 8 June 1327, emphasizing the danger that Louis the Bavarian represented, and the impossibility of travelling to Rome just at that time.
 A second embassy was sent in June, more for form's sake, advising the Pope of what they were going to be compelled to do, than in expectation of action.
 The expected revolution and change of government in Rome duly took place.
-Louis the Bavarian entered Rome, and was crowned at Saint Peter's, not by papal authority but by authority of the People of Rome.
+Louis the Bavarian entered Rome, and was crowned at Saint Peter's, not by papal authority but by authority of the people of Rome.
 Despite this political disaster, Pope John XXII never went to Rome.

 Pope John XXII made Orsini a cardinal along with nine others at the Consistory of 18 December 1327, and assigned him the titular Church of SS.
 Giovanni e Paolo on Monte Celio.
 He was promoted to Cardinal-Bishop of Sabina on 18 December 1338 by Pope Benedict XII (1334–1342).
 This promotion was a matter of seniority, not virtue or merit.

-It is sometimes said that Cardinal Matteo Orsini was Archbishop of Palermo from 1334 to 1338.
+It is sometimes said that Orsini was Archbishop of Palermo from 1334 to 1338.
 This is incorrect.
 His cousin, Giovanni Gaetano Orsini, the incumbent Archbishop since October 1320, did not die until 27 August 1335, and a successor, Archbishop Theobaldus, was appointed by Pope Benedict XII on 24 April 1336.
 The time span is therefore some eight months, not four or five years, and it was not ended by his promotion to the See of Sabina.
-As Eubel points out, Cardinal Matteo was Administrator of the Diocese of Palermo during the Sede Vacante, not the actual Archbishop.
+As Eubel points out, Orsini was Administrator of the Diocese of Palermo during the Sede Vacante, not the actual Archbishop.